kennymc-c/ucr2-integration-requests/README.md

 ### Supported features

-- Send http(s) get, post, patch & put requests to a specified url
+- Send http get, post, patch, put, delete & head requests to a specified url
-  - Add form data as key/value pairs (see "Usage" section below)
+  - Add form or json payload (see [adding payload data](#adding-payload-data))
-  - Define a global custom timeout and deactivate ssl certificate verification during the integration setup
+  - Define a global custom timeout (default is 2 seconds)
+  - Deactivate ssl/tls verification for self signed certificates
 - Send Wake on LAN magic packets to a specified mac address, ip (v4/v6) or hostname (ipv4 only)
   - Discover the mac address from an ip address or a hostname may not work on all systems.
 Please refer to the [getmac supported platforms](https://github.com/GhostofGoes/getmac?tab=readme-ov-file#platforms-currently-supported)

 ### Planned features

-- Support for sending json and xml data in the request body
+- Support for sending raw payload data (e.g. xml) in the http request body

 *Planned improvements are labeled with #TODO in the code*